 “Stressing.
 Starting to blame it on the players.
 I don’t like that.
 It’s just a game and we’re supposed to be having fun.
 But some parents can get way to into it.
 I think they need to calm down, because they’re not even the ones playing.”

 The speaker is 11-year-old Matthew D’Alessandro, a peewee select player from Etobicoke, Ont., and while he has no complaint about how his own parents behave, his outlook reflects the weight overwrought adults exert on youngsters—even if they’re not the sort of grown-ups who get into scraps, or hire human rights lawyers.
 His views encapsulate the sentiments of numerous kids interviewed for this story by Maclean’s.
-They also echo 40 peewee-aged players in southern Ontario, who participated two years ago for a York University study on parental influence in hockey.
+They also echo 40 peewee-aged players in southern Ontario, who participated in a 2012 York University study on parental influence in hockey.
 When asked what they liked about the game, many spoke not of goals or big wins, but of intangibles.
 The camaraderie.
 The smell of a freshly flooded rink.
 The alone time spent with their moms or dads as they drive through early-morning darkness to practice.

 Most seemed able to handle criticism given one-on-one after the game, says Jessica Fraser-Thomas, the kinesiology professor who led the project.
 What they didn’t appreciate was mom or dad calling them out within earshot of others.
 “Before parents comment,” says Fraser-Thomas, “they need to ask themselves whether the child is receiving this as, ‘Mum and dad are trying to help me,’ or as, ‘Oh, they’re criticizing me again.
 I suck.’
 You need to be very careful about your timing, how it’s phrased and whether it’s in front of other people.”